JudicialCouncilOfCalifornia/trialcourt/docs/creating-new-sites.md

   - Make sure `[name]` will pattern match to the identifying portion of the live url.
 It should be the same as `[site]` from the `pantheon_new.sh` command above.
     - i.e. www.kings.courts.ca.gov => `kings`
   - You can optionally specify an alternate `[theme]` from the JCC Elevated default, specifically to use JCC Components (jcc_components) for the current trial court themes & features.
+- For elevated sites:
+  - Install the following manually until we can automate or consolidate themes:
+    - `lando drush en jcc_elevated_custom -l @local.[site]`
+  - Set 'JCC' starter user role as administrator else you won't be able to administer menu structures.
+The password is noted in the lando multisite dialog else create yourself an admin account.
 - Confirm `web/sites/[site]` setup (extra files and directory seems okay to keep or delete)
   - .gitignore
   - services.local.yml